 If the project is not required to complete a NSHP plan check, then the construction plan set will not be required as part of the reservation application.
-The Energy Commission reserves the right to request the energy efficiency documentation, including the construction plan set, and complete a quality assurance plan check for a project that falls into one of the categories listed above.
+The Energy Commission reserves the right to complete a quality assurance plan check for a project that falls into one of the categories listed above, and will request the energy efficiency documentation, including the construction plan set prior to this plan check.
 The plan check may occur at any time during the reservation or payment review process.
-The plan check results will be used by the Energy Commission to evaluate the projects that are not required to complete a plan check as part of the NSHP reservation review process, as listed above.
+The plan check results will be used by the Energy Commission to evaluate the projects that are not required to complete a plan check as part of the NSHP reservation review, as listed above.
 In all cases, a project must meet the NSHP energy efficiency requirements prior to issuance of a NSHP incentive.